speakeztech/mlir-tutorial/docs/tutorials/README.md

 This directory contains Windows-adapted versions of Jeremy Kun's excellent [MLIR tutorial series](https://jeremykun.com).
 These tutorials focus on MLIR concepts while using **Windows-native tooling** (MSYS2/MinGW64 and CMake) instead of Bazel.

+**📘 For complete details about these tutorials, see [TUTORIAL_COMPLETION_SUMMARY.md](../TUTORIAL_COMPLETION_SUMMARY.md)**

+## Important Context for Tutorial Users

+### Origins and Timeline

+These tutorials are based on Jeremy Kun's blog articles **written in 2023** during his time at Google.
+While MLIR APIs evolve, the **fundamental concepts remain valid**.
+These tutorials have been enhanced with pedagogical narrative from those original articles and will be **updated as APIs change** to reflect 2025+ MLIR patterns as they emerge through practical use.

+### Understanding the Tutorial's Scope and Bias

+**Critical perspective:** Many of these tutorials carry a **subtle tensor processing bias** reflecting their origins in Google's machine learning infrastructure work.
+While tensor operations are important, they represent only **one domain** among many that MLIR serves.

+**The Fidelity Framework context:** These tutorials are hosted within the mlir-tutorial repository to support the **Fidelity Framework** and its **Firefly compiler**—an F# compiler targeting the full spectrum of LLVM backends **and beyond**:

+- **LLVM-supported targets:** CPU (x86, ARM, RISC-V), GPU (CUDA, ROCm, Vulkan), specialized accelerators
+- **Beyond LLVM:** IoT microcontrollers, FPGA fabric, CGRA (Coarse-Grained Reconfigurable Architectures), neuromorphic processors
+- **Future expansion:** Custom silicon, domain-specific hardware, emerging compute paradigms

+**The lesson:** View these tutorials as teaching **core MLIR infrastructure patterns**—dialect design, transformation passes, progressive lowering, analysis frameworks—that apply across all compilation targets.
+Do not over-index on tensor operations as the primary use case.

+### Compilation Philosophy: Correct by Construction

+**A subtle but crucial insight from the tutorials:** Many examples address challenges arising from **dynamic and gradually-typed languages** (Python, etc.) where:
+- Type information is incomplete or arrives late
+- IR must be reconstructed through multiple passes
+- Recursive compilation and re-lowering occur
+- Optimization passes spend significant effort "fixing" structural problems introduced by permissive source languages

+You'll notice throughout tutorials 7-11 that considerable pass complexity addresses **inserting structure that wasn't present semantically**—normalization, canonicalization, verification, type conversion, bufferization.

+**The Fidelity Framework difference:** F# is a **strongly-typed functional language** following the **"correct by construction"** philosophy:
+- Type correctness enforced at source level by design-time LSP/compiler services
+- Rich static type information propagates through compilation
+- Structural correctness guaranteed before lowering begins
+- Pattern matching and algebraic types map naturally to MLIR dialects

+**What this means for tutorial interpretation:** While the tutorials demonstrate comprehensive pass pipelines with many transformation stages, the Firefly compiler aims for **fewer passes** and **less churn** in lowering pathways.
+When a tutorial shows 5-7 passes to achieve a lowering, consider it demonstrative of MLIR's *capabilities*, not necessarily the *minimal path* for strongly-typed source languages.

+The high-level takeaway: **These tutorials teach essential MLIR infrastructure, but your actual compilation pipelines may be simpler and more direct** when working with languages that provide strong static guarantees.

 ## Tutorial Series

 ### Core Tutorials (Available Now)